Concerning Writing Things Because They Sound Cool

 Yeerks (Bloodsuckers), ones who do not die, who learn by consuming knowledge.

-Concerning Sharing & Birthdays
+Concerning Sharing & Happy Birthday Fletcher

 Happy Birthday, Godson!
 You and your sisters are thought about daily.
 I hope you’re having a good birthday and that you’re getting everything you want and that it’s a good experience for you.
 We love you.